samuel-bohman/Azure-TDSP-ProjectTemplate/Docs/Project/README.md

+# Project

-# Folder for hosting project documents and reports for a Data Science Project
+_Folder for hosting project documents and reports_

 These could be: